microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 Most fields within the manifest are optional.
 Developers may wish to use all features of the manifest format to describe their bot, and others will choose to use parts of the format.
 The format does not put guidelines on the completeness of a manifest, and a manifest that contains only a small number of fields may still be useful for readers.

 Even though the manifest is flat, its fields are organized into three categories:
-1. What the bot is and where it can be contacted
+1. What the bot is and where it can be contacted ([identity fields](#Identity-fields)])
-2. What the bot can do
+2. What the bot can do ([action fields](#Action-fields))
-3. Where the bot is published
+3. Where the bot is published ([publishing fields](#Publishing-fields)) The ordering of fields within this document is intended to place similar concepts in the same place in the document.

-The ordering of fields
+The document is intended to be extensible except where specifically noted.
+To preserve interoperability, writers are encouraged to retain the meaning of existing fields so that a generic reader can make sense of their contents even when extensions are added.

 ## Basic manifest structure